 The purpose of this designation is to allocate areas where community-serving uses and dwellings are seamlessly integrated into the urban fabric.

 The intent is to integrate a variety of uses, including residential, and to avoid mainly single-use and strip commercial type buildings.

-Non-residential buildings in these areas have a tendency to be larger than in Mixed Use Neighborhood (MU-N) areas, but not as large as in Mixed Use Regional (MU-R) areas.
+Non-residential buildings in these areas tend to be larger than in Mixed Use Neighborhood (MU-N) areas, but not as large as in Mixed Use Regional (MU-R) areas.
 Goods and services in these areas tend to be of the variety that people will mainly travel by car to, but also walk or bike to (up to three or four miles).
 Employment opportunities for those living in and around the neighborhood are encouraged.
-Developments are encouraged to be designed according to the conceptual MU-C plan depicted in Figure 3C.
+Developments are encouraged to be designed according to the conceptual MU-C plan depicted in Figure 3E.

-In reviewing development applications, the following items will be considered in MU-C areas:
+In reviewing development applications, the City will consider the following items in MU-C areas: